randomstring/WeasleyClock/BuildLog.md

 Removed the 3D printed hands from the clock and started painting them.
 First primer coat applied.

+## 2020-04-25 Finsihed painting

+Finished painting and reinstalled.
+Back up and running!
+With COVID-19, there isn't much movement other than people moving between "Home" and "Garden."

+## 2020-04-26

+Worked on the MQTT script replay program to be able to demo various features.
+In the process the MQTT broker on my Home Assistant went a little wonky, I discovered that the broker I had installed was now depricated, migrated to the supported MQTT HA broker, and in the process had no working MQTT for most of a day.
+It's all working now.

+Turns out port 4883 is a non-standard MQTT over SSL port.
+Switched to using port 8883.

+Fine tuning [demo2](../demos/demo2.json) to demonstrate what happens when someone is far from home and then travels back home.

+## 2020-05-01

+Figured out why the hand placement was off for some of the edges of some segments.
+I only just noticed that the the clock segments on the artwork are not all equally sized.
+I had assumed that all 8 segments were equal size and thus 45deg wide.
+Instead half of the segments are 40 degrees and half are 50 degrees.

 # Specification

 Assorted measurements and specifications for parts.
 Pulling this out